 At the same time, suppliers have to comply with higher and higher expectations regarding price, quality and deadline compliance, as well as social and environmental impact… The procurement teams must analyze each of these criteria, so they often rely on mass data analysis to identify potential partners and assess their performance.

-Broaden your horizons with new connected and community-based tools like the Mobility Work Suppliers platform.
+Broaden your horizons with new connected and community-based tools like the Mobility Work Hub platform.
 Suppliers share their official portfolio of products directly on the platform to allow Mobility Work CMMS users to access detailed product sheets.
 Look through them, consult our community of maintenance experts and contact your future partners directly.

 Access our partner’s official catalogs in your Mobility Work CMMS.